-(shaved ice jelly).
-As dusk falls, head to the bustling night market, known for its upbeat feel and frequent live music, to sample sticky mango rice and spicy satay skewers.
+fresh and tasty Pad Thai, and as dusk falls, head over to the bustling night market, known for its upbeat feel and frequent live music, to round off your day with sticky mango rice and spicy satay skewers.

 Phuket - Thailand's largest island, renowned for its white beaches and diverse street food scene.